 Coffee has over 1000 compounds in it.
 Many of these compounds are protective against cancer.
-Two diterpenes in coffee are known to produce effects felt to be anticarcinogenic.
+Two diterpenes in coffee produce effects felt to be anticarcinogenic.
 Coffee's polyphenols also show anticarcinogenic activity.
 DNA methylation is felt to be an early step in cancer production, and is inhibited by caffeic acid in coffee.
 Multiple other compounds found in coffee have also been studied and found protective.

 There have been hundreds of epidemiologic studies of coffee's effect on health, with over 500 on the association between coffee and cancer.
 Two common types of studies are case-control and prospective cohort.
 Recall bias and selection bias are two problems with case-control studies.
-To eliminate those biases, a metastudy (1) published last November in BMC Cancer used only prospective cohort studies.
+Consequently, to eliminate those biases, a metastudy (1) published last November in BMC Cancer used only prospective cohort studies.

 The study showed a reduction in cancer for those who drank coffee, compared to non-coffee drinkers.
 Furthermore it showed that the more coffee you drink, the lower your cancer risk.